kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

-Media queries are awesome, a godsend for website developers that want to make small tweaks to their stylesheets to give a better experience for their users.
+Media queries are awesome, a godsend for website developers that want to make small tweaks to their stylesheets to give a better experience for users on devices of various sizes.
 Media queries essentially let you customize the CSS of your site depending on screen size.
-See [this article][rwd] for more information about responsive design and check out some of these fine examples of media queries usage here: [mediaqueri.es][mq].
+See [this article][rwd] for more information about responsive design and check out some of these fine examples of media queries usage here:
+[mediaqueri.es][mq].

 However, as Brad points out in an [earlier article][bf], changing the look is only one of many things to consider when building for the